 Discover our curated list of the top 10 architectural photographers in Paris — from interior and exterior architecture to Romanesque and Gothic styles.
 Enjoy the French capital with the best photographers!

 Architectural photography is not simply about pointing a camera at a building and snapping a picture, there is an art behind this type of photography.
-It is about capturing the design and detailed representation of a building, but also about the shots to being aesthetically pleasant to the observer’s eye.
-Architectural photographers possess a wide skillset, from the use of dynamic angles and the formation of a creative composition to an extensive research in order to understand the lighting conditions and details of the building.
-It is also important to take into account that architectural photography boils down to two different types:exterior and interior.
+It is about capturing the design and detailed representation of a building, but also about the shots to being aesthetically pleasing to the observer’s eye.
+Architectural photographers possess a wide skillset, from the use of dynamic angles and the formation of a creative composition to extensive research to understand the lighting conditions and details of the building.
+It is also important to take into account that architectural photography boils down to two different types: exterior and interior.

 Discover Paris' marvellous architecture through our curated list of top 10 architectural photographers in the city.
 These incredible creatives each have a unique style and have been making waves in the local scene.
 We hope you will enjoy their work as much as we do!